e7na/network-theory/README.md

 Unicast, anycast and multicast.

 #### c) What is the advantage of the tunneling approach over the dual stack approach when transistioning from IPv4 to IPv6?
 Give an example to explain your answer.
-Tunneling maintains all the information in an IPv6 packet headerm such as the flow label, which is a new header field that dual stack transmission would strip away.
+Tunneling maintains all the information in an IPv6 packet header such as the flow label, which is a new header field that dual stack transmission would strip away.

 #### ~~d)~~
 ### ~~Problem 5~~